You have got a used iPhone that you can’t set up.

 This is quite common when buying used devices on eBay or Craigslist.

-There is only 2 reasons why iCloud locks are not removed:
+There are only 2 reasons why iCloud locks are not removed:

 - You have bought a stolen device so the owner didn’t have the opportunity to remove it